Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

     enabled: false
     patterns:
       - '.*' # -- match all annotations.
 This is not recommended.
+cert-manager:
+  # -- Your cluster may already have cert-manager running, in which case this value can be set to false.
+  enabled: true
 ```

 4. Install the helm chart using the completed configuration file: